gabrielyotoo/react-use-timer/README.md

 yarn add @gabrielyotoo/react-use-timer
 ```

-of if you are using npm
+or if you are using npm

 ```sh
 npm install @gabrielyotoo/react-use-timer